Skip to content

 Store

-This example demonstrates the interaction with the local storage layer.
-It is used as an content-addressable object store for directory-specific models and serves both the local and network-based operations (if enabled).
+This example demonstrates the interaction with the local storage layer using the CLI client.
+The storage layer is used as a content-addressable object store for Directory-specific models and serves both the local and network-based operations (if enabled).

 dirctl push model.json > model.digest